Lunga Ntila

 The figure’s face unfolds and gently explodes kaleidoscopically, a striking feature that comprises the bedrock of Lunga Ntila’s now unmistakable style.
 Notable here are the eyes, always challenging any conception of a unidirectional gaze, and of course, Ntila’s pointed use of colour.
 Red rises above the figure’s many-eyed, many-lipped, obsidian-charcoal face(s).

-In Ntila’s newest body of work, GOD AMONG US!, redevades and embraces meaning just as quickly as her many-faced figures.
+In Ntila’s newest body of work, GOAMONG US!, redevades and embraces meaning just as quickly as her many-faced figures.
 We both know and do not know where to look and how to look, as confronted and invited by eyes as we are.
 One gets the impression that she is teaching us what we already know.

 However, Ntila also has something new to show us about colour (and its absence), specifically about red and its attendant connotations.
 Red reveals, reifies and anoints figures (see: Beez in the Trap and Get Off Your High Horse), but also obfuscates and reintroduces others (see: Two Man Show and Guards) in a clever display of chromatic subversiveness.